So you’re planning a Barcelona New Year’s Eve: an idea as sparkling as champagne.

 The festivities kick off at 10:30 pm and end at 6:00 am and cost €35.00… with grapes, ‘novelties’, chocolates, good vibes, and 4 drinks included!
 If you purchase after December 22nd they’ll cost €40.00 (€50.00 on the door).

-This is the best Barcelona New Years deal – for this reason I suggest buying the tickets in advance online using the buttons below as it’s cheaper and usually sells out a few days before.
+This is the best Barcelona New Years deal – for this reason I suggest buying the tickets in advance online.

 The biggest club in the city is an electronic music temple and pit stop for famous international DJs.

-This year you’ll get down to veteran headline DJs Gato & Amable and Legoteque.
-If you buy in advance online it’ll cost you €45.00 (two drinks) to enter after midnight and it’ll run you €55.00 for early entry at 10:30.
+Every year you’ll get down to house headliners DJs Gato & Amable and Legoteque.
+Last year if you bought in advance online it cost you €45.00 (two drinks) to enter after midnight and €55.00 for early entry at 10:30.

 Time: 10:30 pm to 7:00 am.